MarkusBordihn/BOs-Adaptive-Performance-Tweaks/README.md

 In general this is hard to say, because it's depends on a lot of factors.
 In my case it helps me to run a server with about 170 mods.
 The mod will not help so much for extensive red stone constructions, custom spawner or other tasks which requires several ticks for the calculation.

-## Will it work with Performant, Dynamic view, FPS reducer, FerriteCore and Spark❓
+## Will it work with Performant, Clumps, Dynamic view, FPS reducer, FerriteCore and Spark❓

 You should try to use as less as possible performance mods with overlapping features.
 Depending on your mod pack it could be that one works better than the other.